Dolutegravir / Rilpivirine Dosage

 Mild or moderate renal dysfunction (CrCl at least 30 mL/min): No adjustment recommended.

-Severe renal dysfunction (CrCl less than 30 mL/min): Increased monitoring for side effects recommended.
+Severe renal dysfunction (CrCl less than 30 mL/min) or ESRD: Increased monitoring for side effects recommended.

 Liver Dose Adjustments